mnr/writing-wip/dimensions_living_book/furnishedApartment.md

 When Janell and I were first dating, I lived on a three-season porch.
 In Minnesota.
 In winter.
 With no heat or insulation on the large windows.

-I had a space heater; one of those gray, metal, 1,500-watt devices with the two chrome bars attached to the front to prevent fires if the unit were to tip over on its face.
-This brave little toaster could only aspire to start a fire; instead, it tried its best to warm the room, but was no match for the high thermal conductivity of the wrap-around glass.
+I had a space heater; one of those gray metal 1,500-watt devices with the two chrome bars attached to the front to prevent fires should the unit tip over on its face.
+This brave little toaster may have aspired to start a fire; instead, it tried its best to warm the room, but was no match for the high thermal conductivity of the wrap-around glass.

-The heater pointed directly at my pillow, but without discernible effect.
+The heater pointed directly at my pillow with no discernible effect.
 For a bed, I had a two-inch foam pad and some sheets.
 Possibly a quilt.
 I was not big on home furnishings.

 This sub-standard sleeping arrangement repelled Janell, but she was attracted by my youthful exuberance.
 Forty years later, I'm still exuberant, but room 202 of Dimensions Living was going to be furnished differently.
 Once again, I realize how fortunate I was to marry her and put her in charge of improving my common sense.